AustinXY/super-res-stylegan2/README.md

 train1<br>
 respect stylegan syntax: only train on stylegan downsample to minimize wp mse<br><br>
 train2<br>
-create syntax: train on finegan and stylgan downsample but only inflict image mse.
+create syntax: only train on stylgan downsample but only inflict image mse.
 A discriminator will also need to be trained.